 PassWave — Password Generator & Vault

 Minimalist PWA: generates strong passwords, encrypts everything on the client, syncs if you want.
-Built the MVP in 2 weeks — kept it as is: fast, safe, no bloat.
+Built the MVP in 2 weeks.
+Shut down in April 2026 after a breach via an axios vulnerability.

 Table of Contents